 - Laundry belt for nightly uniform washing (the styles with sock clips attached are especially helpful because socks stay together and don’t get lost)

-We were told players need a laundry belt for the nightly uniform washing system.
+Players needed a laundry belt for the nightly uniform washing system.
 I’d personally recommend using one with built-in sock attachments because it keeps everything together and makes it much easier for kids to keep track of their gear during the week.

 At All Star Village the boys are only allowed to bring water into the dorm rooms because of allergy policies.
 Snacks and food are not allowed inside, and there aren’t refrigerators in the rooms either.
+Many teams kept one large team cooler for the team filled with water.

-He also said electrolyte packets in water bottles are completely fine, which honestly made me feel better because summer baseball kids are always thirsty.
+Electrolyte packets in water bottles are completely fine, which honestly made me feel better because summer baseball kids are always thirsty.

 Optional Organization Tips That Help Players Stay Independent

 When my kids go away to summer camp for a week, I focus just as much on how things are packed as what goes in the bag.
-That same approach works well for Cooperstown, especially since players are living on site and managing their own belongings throughout the week.
+That same approach worked well for Cooperstown, especially since players are living on site and managing their own belongings throughout the week.

 - Designate one large cube or bag for laundry.
 Even though clothes may get reworn, anything that’s done for the week goes straight into the laundry cube.
 It keeps clean and worn items separate and avoids digging through everything.

 - Add simple reminders inside the suitcase.
 When my kids were younger, I taped short reminders inside their luggage.
 Things like brushing teeth at night or grabbing a towel before heading out to swim.
 They don’t really need these anymore, but they were very helpful those first couple of trips away when they were adjusting to being away from mom and dad.
+If this is your son’s first trip away without you, this might be very helpful.

 These steps of the Cooperstown packing list aren’t required, but they’ve helped my kids stay organized and confident when they’re away for a full week, and they reduce how much parents have to troubleshoot once the tournament starts.